hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 keeps track of the recieved and lost packets in sequence, as well as saving the recieved data into corresponding location in the data file specified.

+If no packets are recieved for a predefined long time, then the client will rejoin the mcast group (i.e drop and join) just to be on safe side.
+This is done in case if one is on a wifi network and the connection drops and reconnects, and this if in turn triggers the access point to drop the client from its mcast group client list.
+In this case the rejoining should make the ap re-add the client to the mcast group client list.

 If and when it recieves a mcast stop command, it exits the mcast phase.
 It also will come to know about the total blocks involved in this file/test transfer.